 In this section, we develop an offline learning algorithm to learn approximate mean-field equilibrium policy.
 Similar to the discounted-cost case, we assume that a generic agent has access to a simulator, which generates a new state $y \sim p(\,\cdot\,|x,a,\mu)$ and gives a cost $c(x,a,\mu)$ for any given state $x$, action $a$, and state-measure $\mu$.

-In this learning algorithm, in each iteration we again have two stages.
+In this learning algorithm, there are two stages in each iteration.
 In the first stage, we learn the $Q$-function $Q_{\mu}^{\av,*}$ upto a constant additive factor for a given $\mu$ using fitted $Q$-iteration algorithm.
 This stage replaces the operator $H_1^{\av}$ with a random operator $\hat{H}_1^{\av}$ that will be described below.
 Note that as opposed to the discounted-cost case, here, to construct the random operator $\hat{H}_1^{\av}$ that replaces the operator $H_1^{\av}$, we normally need an additional simulator that generates realizations of the minorizing sub-probability measure $\lambda$ in addition to the simulator for the transition probability $p(\,\cdot\,|x,a,\mu)$.
-However, this simulator is in general not available to the decision maker since a generic agent does not know this minorizing sub-probability measure in the absence of the transition probability.
-Therefore, we need to modify the approach used in discounted-cost case appropriately for the average-cost setup.
+However, this simulator is in general not available to the decision maker, since a generic agent does not know this minorizing sub-probability measure in the absence of the transition probability.
+Therefore, we need to modify the approach used in the discounted-cost case appropriately for the average-cost setup.
 Indeed, this is achieved by performing convergence analysis of the random operator $\hat{H}_1^{\av}$ using span-seminorm instead of sup-norm on $Q$-functions.
 Luckily, convergence analysis of the learning algorithm established using sup-norm in discounted-cost case can easily be adapted to the span-seminorm.

-In the first stage, we again pick $Q$-functions from a fixed function class ${\cal F}^{\av}$ such as the set of neural networks with some fixed architecture or linear span of some finite number of basis functions.
+We select $Q$-functions from a fixed function class ${\cal F}^{\av}$ such as the set of neural networks with some fixed architecture or linear span of some finite number of basis functions.
 Depending on this choice, there will be an additional representation error in the learning algorithm, which is in general negligible.
 Let ${\cal F}_{\min}^{\av} \coloneqq \{Q_{\min}: Q \in {\cal F}^{\av}\}$.

 In the second stage, we update the state-measure by approximating the transition probability via its empirical estimate.
 This stage replaces the operator $H_2^{\av}$ in the model-based algorithm with a random operator $\hat{H}_2^{\av}$.
 Indeed, since $H_2^{\av}=H_2$, we also have $\hat{H}_2^{\av}=\hat{H}_2$, and so, the error analysis of $\hat{H}_2^{\av}$ is exactly the same with the error analysis of $\hat{H}_2$.